lsphillips/crumble/README.md

 npm run test
 ```

-This includes a code quality checks using ESLint.
+This includes a code quality check using ESLint.
 Please refer to the `.eslintrc` files to familiar yourself with the rules.

 ## License